xxdydx/tp/docs/UserGuide.md

 ### Saving the data

-KnotBook data is saved to your hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Your data is saved automatically to your hard disk after every change — no manual saving needed.

 ### Editing the data file

 KnotBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Use the app to make changes; editing the JSON directly may corrupt your data.

 --------------------------------------------------------------------------------------------------------------------